AFKrcher/probe/README.md

 **WIP**

-### Docker Build Issues
+### Docker Build Errors

-If you run into any Docker errors, please ensure you try all of the following before submitting an issue:
+If you run into any build errors, please ensure you try all of the following before submitting an issue:

-1. `docker system prune -f -a` to remove all old images and volumes
+- `docker system prune -f -a` to remove all old images and volumes
-2. `docker container prune -f` / `docker volume prune -f` / `docker builder prune -f -a` / `docker image prune -f -a`
+- `docker container prune -f` / `docker volume prune -f` / `docker builder prune -f -a` / `docker image prune -f -a`
+- `docker rmi $(docker images --filter “dangling=true” -q --no-trunc)` to remove any dangling images that you don't need
-3. Restart Docker and/or restart your computer
+- Restart Docker and/or restart your computer
-4. Logout and login to Docker
+- Logout and login to Docker
-5. Reset settings to Factory Defaults
+- Reset Docker to factory default settings
-6. Go to `~/.docker/config.json` and ensure that `credStore: "desktop.exe` is properly written into the file
+- Go to `~/.docker/config.json` and ensure that `credStore: "desktop.exe` is properly written into the file
-7. Check the Dockerfile and script to ensure relative paths lead to the correct files/folders
+- Check the Dockerfile and script to ensure relative paths lead to the correct files/folders

 ## Libraries